-When lighting a candle, identify the heat source that provides the starting energy and the fuel supply.
-2. Why did the candle go out once you put the glass jar over the candle?
-3. Why do you think there is a difference in the time it took for the candle to go out?
-4. A candle that is allowed to burn freely in air will eventually burn down and go out.
+- 1. When lighting a candle, identify the heat source that provides the starting energy and the fuel supply.

+heat source is lit match, fuel is the wax - 2.
+Why did the candle go out once you put the glass jar over the candle?

+The candle used up all the expect in the air.
+Purping cannot - The candle used up all the oxygen in the air.
+Burning cannot happen without oxygen so the candle went out. - 3.
+Why do you think there is a difference in the time it took for the candle to go out?

+The small jar has less air and hence less oxygen than the bigger jars.
+The smaller the amount of oxygen, the quicker it gets used up and the quicker the candle goes out. - 4.
+A candle that is allowed to burn freely in air will eventually burn down and go out.
 Why does the candle stop burning in this situation?